KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## News:

+### Feb 8th '23

+- Reconfigured GPIO stuff to hardware PWM and switched GPIOs with DACs - 14 bits are better than 12 when it comes to notes and pitch bend.
+- Heavy debugging going on in my chaotic n00b code.
+Always some crap to weed out.

 ### Feb 7th '23

 - Defined MIDI controllers 70-79 to control analog stuff like ADSR, VCF and such from keyboard knobs instead of a gazillion analog pots.
-As long as there are enough Teensy GPIOs to write those values to ...
+Putting them out at MCP4728 DACs to spare some level shifters.

 ### Feb 6th '23: